The 20 Best Hypocomplementemic Urticarial Vasculitis Doctors Near Me in Georgia, US

 Offers Telehealth

-Stephen Pastan is a Transplant Surgeon in Atlanta, Georgia.
-Dr. Pastan has been practicing medicine for over 44 years and is rated as an Advanced provider by MediFind in the treatment of Hypocomplementemic Urticarial Vasculitis.
-His top areas of expertise are Chronic Kidney Disease, End-Stage Renal Disease (ESRD), Glomerulonephritis, Kidney Transplant, and Colonoscopy.
+Stephen Pastan is a Transplant Surgeon practicing medicine in Atlanta, Georgia.
+He has been practicing medicine for over 45 years.
+Dr. Pastan is rated as an Advanced provider by MediFind in the treatment of Hypocomplementemic Urticarial Vasculitis.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Chronic Kidney Disease, End-Stage Renal Disease (ESRD), Glomerulonephritis, Kidney Transplant, and Colonoscopy.
+Dr. Pastan is board certified in American Board Of Internal Medicine, 1991.

 Languages Spoken: